Did you know that 48% of internet users judge the credibility of a business based on web design?

 Looking for stylish business website examples?

-The Canadian artisan kitchen tool store Nordquist lets product photography do most of the selling.
+This artist collective store lets the product photography do most of the selling.

-The website centers around big close-ups of the products, making it easy for customers to get a clear idea of what the store is selling.
+The website centers around detailed profiles of the different artists and dedicated gallery pages of their work, making it easy for customers to get a clear idea of what the store is selling.

 Being transparent about your products has an immediate trust-building effect, and bigger product photos have even been linked to better sales.